 These terms and conditions govern the relationship between Falmouth University and its students.
-You should familiarise yourself with the entirety of the terms and conditions and we would particularly draw your attention to the following sixteen elements:
+You should familiarise yourself with the entirety of the terms and conditions and we would particularly draw your attention to the following seventeen elements:

 Clause(s) Description 10 You must provide us with emergency contact details and in extreme, life or death, circumstances (as defined within the clause) we may use these details without your explicit consent.
-1.2 You accept these terms and conditions in their entirety when you enrol or re- enrol on your course.
-4.3 There are other regulations, policies and procedures which Falmouth students are required to comply with and these are listed.
+1.2 You accept these terms and conditions in their entirety when you enrol or re- enrol on your Course.
+4.3 There are other regulations, policies and procedures which Falmouth students are required to comply with, and these are listed.
 4.4 We may make changes to our regulatory and policy environment where we think this is beneficial.
 You will have the opportunity not to accept these changes and be supported to complete your studies elsewhere.

-5 If you are studying with one of our partners you need to be aware of their terms and conditions too.
-6.7 Your tuition fees do not cover all costs associated with studying your course.
+5 If you are studying with one of our partners, you need to be aware of their terms and conditions too.
+6.7 Your tuition fees do not cover all costs associated with studying your Course.
 Indicative additional costs are published by the University (e.g. in the "fees and funding" tab of the course listing on the website) and included in your welcome letter.
-6.9/6.10/6.11 If you withdraw from your course you may still be liable for fees and if you have a fee debt to the University you will not be allowed to re-enrol.
+6.9/6.10/6.11 If you withdraw from your Course, you may still be liable for fees and if you have a fee debt to the University you will not be allowed to re-enrol.
 Failure to arrange for payment of your tuition fees may lead to the termination of your enrolment.
 8 We routinely make changes to our Courses.
-We only do this where we are required to or we think it will be beneficial to you.
+We only do this where we are required to, or we think it will be beneficial to you.
 We will work with you so that you understand the change and if you do not agree to them we will work with you to find an appropriate solution.
 This may involve a refund and/or supporting you to continue your studies elsewhere.
-We may choose not to run a course if we consider there to be insufficient students.
-9.2 You will have access to your Course information that forms part of this agreement 9.3 You are required to regularly and frequently use your University allocated email address.
-13.1/13.2 You are required to attend timetabled activities and help us, when requested, to record your attendance.
-13.6 If you fail to consistently attend we may terminate your enrolment.
+We may choose not to run a Course if we consider there to be insufficient students.
+9.2 You will have access to your Course information that forms part of this agreement 9.3i You are required to regularly and frequently check your University allocated email address.

+1 13.1/13.2 You are required to attend scheduled learning activities and help us, when requested, to record your attendance.
+13.3 We may use data about your activity on our systems (e.g. Microsoft Teams and the virtual learning environment) to monitor your attendance of scheduled learning activities and wider engagement with the University.
+13.4 If you fail to consistently attend, we may terminate your enrolment.
+13.5 You must conduct yourself in accordance with prevailing health and safety expectations (e.g. social distancing).
 14.3 We provide your photo to staff with responsibility for the delivery of your Course and your personal tutor.
 14.4 We use information about you, including from your application, to provide tailored support.
 14 We may need to share some of your data with third parties in order to deliver services to you (e.g. suppliers of IT systems and software licences).
 17 Falmouth students automatically become members of the Students' Union.
-You may choose not to be a member by emailing info@fxu.org.uk
+You may choose not to be a member by emailing info@thesu.org.uk